Employ Knowledge Automation for Big Wins

 About the Author

-Jeffrey and his wife, Brandy, are newly adoptive parents and have written a fun children’s book called “Skeeters” with proceeds supporting adoption.
+Jeffrey and his wife, Brandy, are adoptive parents and have written a fun children’s book called “Skeeters” with proceeds supporting adoption.